CumulusNetworks/docs/content/cumulus-netq-412/NetQ-Overview/NetQ-User-Interface-Overview/Access-Data-with-Cards.md

 3. Choose the card's size, then select **Add**.

-If you want to access a comprehensive overview of performance metrics and data for an individual switch without adding it as a card to your workbench, search for its hostname in the global search field and right-click the switch to open the overview in a new tab.
+For a comprehensive overview of performance metrics and data for an individual switch, search for its hostname in the global search field and right-click the switch to open the overview in a new tab.

 ### Remove Cards from Your Workbench